camunda/camunda-docs/versioned_docs/version-0.25/product-manuals/cloud-console/overview.md

 ## Outlook

-In future, the following products will also become part of Camunda Cloud:
+In the future, the following products will also become part of Camunda Cloud:

 * Cawemo: collaborative modeling of workflows.
 Cawemo can already be used independently, but has no link to Camunda Cloud yet.
 * Tasklist and Optimize: Similar to the products for Camunda BPM, there will be a version in the cloud that works with Zeebe.